 The GEAR Channel (CH 5) controls the retractable landing gear.
+The FLAP Channel (CH 6) controls the flaps.
 If you are using a 6 channel transmitter, The FLAP Channel (CH 6) can be used to toggle SAFE Select.
 With the values listed below it will turn SAFE on for half and full flap positions and AS3X will be on for no flaps position.